vebgenofficial/vebgen/README.md

 ---

+## 🤖 Development Transparency

+**VebGen is hand-engineered.** The AST parsing engine, dual-agent architecture, sandbox security, and all core algorithms were designed and implemented through 8 months of intensive development—no code generation, no AI assistance for logic.

+### AI Usage Disclosure

+AI tools (Claude, Gemini) were used **exclusively** for:

+- **Documentation Polish**: Refining README files, architecture docs, and user-facing guides for clarity and professionalism
+- **Code Comments**: Adding docstrings and inline comments to improve code readability and maintainability

+### What AI Did NOT Do

+AI was **not** used to:
+- Design or implement the AST parsing system
+- Write the dual-agent TARS/CASE architecture
+- Develop the search/replace patching algorithm (70% → 92% success rate)
+- Build the sandbox security implementation
+- Create the frontend validation suite
+- Implement any business logic, algorithms, or core features

+**See for yourself**: Browse backend/src/core/ to see the hand-crafted AST parsing, dual-agent logic, and security implementations.
+These are complex, domain-specific patterns that demonstrate deep Python and Django expertise.

+VebGen demonstrates that world-class software emerges from technical depth, not team size or budget.
+Solo developers with domain expertise can build production-grade tools—no venture capital required, just focused engineering and 8 months of dedication.

+---

 ## 🌟 Star History

 If VebGen helps your workflow, consider starring the repo!
 It helps others discover the project.